dennislwm/curatormind/pages/Writing.md

 	- Water cycle 🌊
 		-
-		  2. Your LinkedIn profile is not updated or consistent with your CV
+		  2. Your LinkedIn profile is not updated or consistent with your CV -
+		  5. You did not take notes during your interview
 	- Tea cycle 🍵
 		-
 		  1. You aren't squashing your CV
+		-
+		  4. You don't have a compelling reason or story to tell
 	- Coffee cycle ☕
 		-
 		  3. You have imposter syndrome and are not sending your CV to job descriptions